lSANCHOl/scramble/README.md

 <h3> Usage: </h3>

-1. Generate key, this is the key you will use to encode and decode your message losing it will prevent you from decoding your message.
+1. Generate key, this is the key you will use to encode and decode your message.
+Losing it will prevent you from decoding your message.
 It is recommended you use the option to write the key to a file

 3. Use the key to encode your message.
 You can use the key file instead of typing it in again, you are also able to write the encoded output to the file